Advanced Assessment Question: Drawing

 It's highly recommended to Preview the question as you are building it in the item.
 This displays the question from the students' perspective and reviews your formatting of the question.
 This question is not auto-scoring, therefore, there will not be a preview of the scoring.

-Here is a short clip of this question type from the student's perspective.
+Click to see a short clip of this question type from the student's perspective.

 More Options

-Other Scoring Options:
+Scoring

-• The Minimum score if attempted section gives the students points for simply attempting to answer the question.
+• The minimum score if attempted section gives the students points for simply attempting to answer the question.
 Please note these points will not be awarded if the question is skipped or left blank.

-Layout Options:
+Layout

-• Change the font size: In the Font size dropdown menu, you can change the font size of all components of the question to small, normal, large, extra large, or huge.
+• In the Font size dropdown menu, you can change the font size of all components of the question to small, normal, large, extra large, or huge.

-Learnosity Resources:
+Learnosity Resources

-Copyright © Learnosity Ltd. 2006-2022
+Copyright © Learnosity Ltd. 2006-2023

 Did this answer your question?